zuhair30/AdvancedRegressionHousingPrice/README.md

 ## Conclusions
 - Ridge and Lasso ALPHA vlaues are 2 and 0.00011
-- there are around 85 variables that impact the model out of more than 200 columns
+- Features that impact the model are the ones menitoned below
-- the ones with + ve and -ve coefficients are mentioned below
+- One with + ve increase the Sale price while one with -ve coefficients tends to decrease rest which are zero are omited list is mentioned below
 ################
 Positive Coefficients
 OverallQual